 kubectl top pod cpu-demo --namespace=cpu-example

-This example output shows that the Pod is using 974 milliCPU, which is just a bit less than the limit of 1 CPU specified in the Pod configuration.
+This example output shows that the Pod is using 974 milliCPU, which is slightly less than the limit of 1 CPU specified in the Pod configuration.

 NAME CPU(cores) MEMORY(bytes) cpu-demo 974m <something>

 Recall that by setting

 -cpu "2", you configured the Container to attempt to use 2 CPUs, but the Container is only being allowed to use about 1 CPU.
 The container's CPU use is being throttled, because the container is attempting to use more CPU resources than its limit.

 The CPU resource is measured in CPU units.
 One CPU, in Kubernetes, is equivalent to: